RandomSearch18/a-level-project/docs/readme.md

 ##### Proof of concept for async Leaflet loading

 I had the idea to load the Leaflet library asynchronously using the `import()` function, so that Leaflet can be loaded in the background, during and after the the UI is rendered.
 To test if this would make a difference, I edited the `MainMap` component to use an `import()` function call and a `.then()` callback on the promise it returns to initialise the map.
 I also made sure I was no longer importing Leaflet at the top of the file.
-I also temporarily commented out the `import leaflet from "leaflet"` in `CurrentLocationButton.tsx`, becuase otherwise Leaflet would still be loaded during UI rendering, and I didn't want to migrate that file to use `import()` yet.
+I also temporarily commented out the `import leaflet from "leaflet"` in `CurrentLocationButton.tsx`, because otherwise Leaflet would still be loaded during UI rendering, and I didn't want to migrate that file to use `import()` yet.

 ![A diff showing the proof-of-concept changes I made](assets/sprint-2/async-import-poc.png)